-AppCoiner is a bit different from most other sites I review here on PaidFromSurveys.com, as it is not as such a survey or Get-Paid-To site.
+AppCoiner is a bit different from most other sites I review here on PaidFromSurveys.com.

 The idea is actually quite simple.
-Apps need reviews from real users to be found and more positive reviews makes it more likely people will download and use the apps.
+Apps need reviews from real users to be found and more positive reviews make it more likely people will download and use the apps.

-You can then by joining AppCoiner get access to testing new apps and get paid to write reviews about them.
+By joining AppCoiner, you can get access to testing new apps and get paid to write reviews about them.